cloud-gov/cg-site/_docs/deployment/deployment.md

 ### The platform will restart your application

-cloud.gov will automatically restart your application instances occasionally.
+Cloud.gov will automatically restart your application instances occasionally.
 For example, application instances will be restarted if they exceed [memory limits]({{ site.baseurl }}{% link _docs/management/limits.md %}#app).

-Application instances will also be restarted when the cloud.gov platform is updated, which can be several times a week.
+Application instances will also be restarted when the Cloud.gov platform is updated, which can be several times a week.
 This shouldn't disrupt your running application if you [set up multiple application instances]({{ site.baseurl }}{% link _docs/management/multiple-instances.md %}) and avoid writing to the local file system.

 ### Check your log configuration